petabyt/petabyt/README.md

 Other than programming, I sometimes repair/refurbish computers.

 ## Why Free Software
-I create free software not because I think proprietary software is evil, but because I think
+I create free software not because I think closed-source software is evil, but because I think
 free software is better.
 My goal is to help people, to make the world a better place.
-And I believe I can help people best with free and open-source software.
+And I believe I can do that best with free and open-source software.